 I then worked with the Rehearsal Coach Miranda Harcourt who works a lot with teenagers, non-actors and actors with disabilities.
 With Miranda, we spent a day with the girls, Lauren’s mum, our Producer Fiona, and Miranda’s youngest daughter Davida.
 Here, we workshopped a lot of different things but most of it was based around building intimacy and connection between the girls so that the audience believed they were sisters.
 I did something similar with my last film Treacle but it’s much harder with teenagers who are more nervous and not used to this sort of thing at all.
 For both the girls it’s their first onscreen role.

-I’m curious to know if there was much improvisation, a lot of the dialogue and moments between the sisters feels so organic, if it was, what was that like?
-And if it wasn’t how did you create that?
+I’m curious to know if there was much improvisation, a lot of the dialogue and moments between the sisters feel so organic, if it was, what was that like?
+And if it wasn’t how did you create that feeling?

 How swift was your production process, you have numerous shorts under your belt at this point, have you found that it’s become smoother as you’ve progressed?